Azure/azure-sdk-for-java/azure-eventhubs-eph/Readme.md

 ##Getting Started

-This library will be available from the Maven Central Repository and the other usual places.
-For now, it's just code in the main branch.
+This library is available from the Maven Central Repository.
+See the readme for the Java Azure Event Hubs client for more information.

+Note that Event Processor Host currently requires the Manage claim for the event hub in order to get the list of partition ids.
+We are aware that this additional permission requirement is undesirable and will have a change soon that will allow Event Processor
+Host to work with just the Listen claim.

 ##Using Event Processor Host